ddbln/CloseAllNoConfirm/README.md

 ### Optional Confirmation Prompt

-By default, this plugin will close all unsaved windows after asking for your confirmation once.
-However, if you really want no prompt at all, you can add the following entry to your User settings:
+This plugin offers a customization option that allows you to toggle whether you want a single confirmation prompt before closing all files without further confirmation.
+By default, the plugin will ask you once.
+However, you can easily change this setting to close all files without any prompt by toggling the following option in your User settings:

 ```json
 {